-If the assessment for the District is approved after the public hearing, approximately 220 property owners will contribute \$158,606 toward the cost of maintaining the downtown parking lots and structures used by residents, businesses, and customers in the District.
+If the assessment for the District is approved after the public hearing, approximately 212 property owners will contribute \$158,606 toward the cost of maintaining the downtown parking lots and structures used by residents, businesses, and customers in the District.
+The assessments will be forwarded to the County of Santa Clara for placement on the annual property tax rolls.
 The median assessment is approximately \$1,000, and many property owners pass the assessment costs on to their tenants.
+The proposed assessment formula has been used since the 1996-97 fiscal year.
+Staff proposes no changes to the assessment formula and, thus, no changes from the previous total assessment.